voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

         )

     Note the `label_field` argument in the above example, which specifies the particular label field that you wish to export.
-This is necessary your FiftyOne dataset contains multiple label fields.
+This is necessary if your FiftyOne dataset contains multiple label fields.

+    Also see the
+    :func:`export_media <fiftyone.core.collections.SampleCollection.export>`
+    argument allowing you to move or symlink media instead of copying it, or to avoid writing media to disk entirely.

   .. group-tab:: CLI